 The Group, as a lessee, measures the lease liability at the present value of the unpaid lease payments at the commencement date.
 The lease payments are discounted using the interest rate implicit in the lease, if that rate can be readily determined.
 If that rate cannot be readily determined, the Group, on initial recognition of the lease, uses its incremental borrowing rate.
-Incremental borrowing rate is the rate of interest that the Group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use assets in similar initial recognition of the lease, uses its incremental borrow over a similar value to pay to borrow over a similar initial recognition of the lease, uses its incremental borrowing rate.
-Incremental borrowing rate is the rate of interest that the Group would have to pay to borrow over a similar initial recognition of the lease, uses its incremental borrowing rate.
-Incremental borrowing rate is the rate of interest that the Group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use assets in similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use assets in similar conomic environment.
+Incremental borrowing rate is the rate of interest that the Group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use assets in similar initial recognition of the lease, uses its incremental borrowing rate.
+Incremental borrowing rate is the rate of interest that the Group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use assets in similar economic environment.